James Baby: Biography

 In 1823, he represented Upper Canada in resolving a dispute with Lower Canada over the sharing of customs revenues.
 A Roman Catholic, he helped establish the first Catholic church at York, St. Paul's.

-Baby was also a slave-owner, who advocated for a gradual phase-out of slavery as opposed to outright abolition as proposed by Lieutenant Governor Sir John Graves Simcoe.
-The resulting compromise in legislation led to the prohibition of buying or trading slaves but allowed slave owners to keep existing slaves until slavery's outright abolition in 1834.
+The Baby family had enslaved at least 17 black and indigenous people in the 18th and early 19th century in Canada.
+James Baby opposed Lieutenant Governor John Graves Simcoe's effort to precipitately abolish slavery outright in Upper Canada.
+The resulting compromise legislation the Act Against Slavery passed in 1793 prohibited the buying or trading in enslaved people.
+The Act however allowed existing slave owners to continue enslaving people until slavery's outright abolition in 1834 in the British Empire by the passage of the Slavery Abolition Act.

 Personal

 He died at York in 1833.